shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 Holly picked up a single dried leaf, twirled it by the stem.
 "Hmm.
 Yes, it must have been!
 But now I wonder why it is that we no longer know the words."

-"Maybe Stephie forgot them."
+"Maybe Penny forgot them."
 Henry had gone back to raking, pulling together one last pile from the leaves on the far side of the yard.

 Holly wandered up to one of the oaks at the side of the yard, touched her fingertips to its cobbled bark.
 She looked down to the roots, and then up to the highest branches.

 "I think there was another song that she forgot, first.
-You see, one day while Stephie was climbing a tree, she found that she couldn't remember the words to the song she was singing."
+You see, one day while Penny was climbing a tree, she found that she couldn't remember the words to the song she was singing."

 "Oh dear.
 Couldn't she just choose another one?"

 "What a strange idea.
-How would Stephie be able to climb a tree while singing a song that was meant for something else, like chopping vegetables?"
+How would Penny be able to climb a tree while singing a song that was meant for something else, like chopping vegetables?"

 "I hadn't really thought of that, I suppose."
 Henry went back to raking, and Holly picked up another little pile of leaves to drop in the bag.
-"Well then: how did Stephie get out of the tree?
+"Well then: how did Penny get out of the tree?
 Was she able to continue climbing, if she couldn't remember the words to the song?"

 Holly rubbed her nose with the back of her hand a little, and began collecting leaves from the last little pile.
 "She couldn't, of course.
-Stephie didn't know how to climb without singing.
+Penny didn't know how to climb without singing.
 And she couldn't sing the song if she didn't know the words.
 Fortunately she hadn't climbed very far, so she simply jumped out of the tree."

 "Well, I'm glad she got out of the tree."

-"Yes, but Papa - Stephie still wanted to climb trees!
+"Yes, but Papa - Penny still wanted to climb trees!
 She just couldn't remember the words.
 She asked her friends, and her teachers, and her parents, she even asked the dog.
 But no one could help her."

 "So then, what did she do?"

 "Well, there was a great and powerful sorceress, who lived in the middle of a vast forest.
-Stephie decided that she should visit the sorceress, to see whether the sorceress had a potion which could help her memory."
+Penny decided that she should visit the sorceress, to see whether the sorceress had a potion which could help her memory."

-"That must have been very brave of Stephie."
+"That must have been very brave of Penny."

 "Well, she had her song for walking through the woods, and she had her backpack, and a map.
 She made plenty of peanut butter sandwiches, and packed a bottle of water.
-And as she hiked through the forest, Stephie sang and sang, which made the journey go quickly."
+And as she hiked through the forest, Penny sang and sang, which made the journey go quickly."

 "What a good idea.
 She sounds like quite a clever little girl."